 Piano, Chamber music and Piano Pedagogy

-Christina Dahl has had a diverse career as a chamber player, soloist and teacher, and has been on the piano faculty at SUNY Stony Brook for seventeen years.
-She was both a faculty member and chair of the piano department at the Eastern Music Festival for eight years, and has subsequently joined the faculty at the Icicle Creek Music Center and Yellow Barn Festival and School.
-She has been a visiting faculty member variously at the Cleveland Institute, Peabody Conservatory and Ithaca College.
-For three years she was on the piano faculty at Lawrence University.
-In addition, Ms. Dahl has also been Director of Chamber Music at Stony Brook since 2000.
+Christina Dahl is a chamber musician, soloist and teacher who has spent twenty-one years on the piano faculty at Stony Brook University.
+She has spent summers at the Aspen Music Festival, been a collaborating artist at the Steans Institute of the Ravinia Festival, was a two-time fellow at the Tanglewood Center and a fellow at the Banff Center.
+Christina Dahl was both a faculty member and chair of the piano department at the Eastern Music Festival for nine years, and has subsequently joined the faculty at the Icicle Creek Music Center and Yellow Barn Festival and School.
+She has been a visiting faculty member variously at the Cleveland Institute, Peabody Conservatory and Ithaca College, and for three years was on the piano faculty at Lawrence University.

 She has twice been a cultural ambassador for the US State Department, and has toured and taught master classes in Africa , South America and the United States.
 She has played at Aspen, the Banff Centre, the Steans Institute at Ravinia, been a fellow twice at Tanglewood, has collaborated with her distinguished colleagues at Stony Brook in promoting new music, and has premiered pieces written specifically for her and Gilbert Kalish by composers on the faculty.
 She has performed at Weill Hall, the National Gallery in Washington DC, Merkin Hall in New York, and been invited to give master classes most recently at New England Conservatory, Royal College of Music Stockholm, the Steinhardt Series at NYU and the Art of Piano at Cincinnati Conservatory of Music.
 In 2015 she will speak at the National MTNA conference as a panelist discussing non-traditional views of pedagogy and education.